CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: Experimental Methodology And Results

 \textbf{FMUL/FROT/FBOT latency}.
 The latency comparison between CryptoLight and various accelerator baselines is shown in Figure~\ref{f:photo_fmul_latency}.
 Compared to Lake, BTS decreases the latency of FMUL, FROT and FBOT by 69\% on average, due to its larger bit-width datapath and larger SPM system.
-The 32-bit datapath of Lake greatly increases the computational overhead of each key-switching (KS) primitive in FMUL, FROT and FBOT operations, while the small SPM cannot hold ciphertexts and KS hint matrices simultaneously, thereby significantly increasing off-chip memory traffic.
 Because of the 512-bit EO datapath and the TUs in the SPM, CryptoLight reduces the latency of FMUL, FROT and FBOT by 96\% on average over BTS.
-Particularly, the in-SPM TUs of CryptoLight minimize the matrix transpositions (NTT-T) during (i)NTTs, while the 512-bit datapath of CryptoLight evenly reduces the latency of the other kernels in each KS primitive.

-\textbf{FMUL/FROT/FBOT energy}.
-The energy comparison between CryptoLight and various accelerator baselines is shown in Figure~\ref{f:photo_fmul_energy}.
-Compared to Lake, BTS decreases the energy consumption of FMUL, FROT and FBOT by 67.5\% on average, although it consumes slightly larger power than Lake, since it uses a much smaller latency to compute the same operation.
-This shows that building a 64-bit datapath and a 512MB SPM actually improves the energy efficiency for FHE accelerators.
-Compared to BTS, CryptoLight reduces the energy consumption of FMUL, FROT and FBOT by 98.8\% on average.
-Instead of power hungry SRAM, CryptoLight uses low-power eDRAM to construct its SPM.
-Although operating at higher frequency, the photonic 512-bit datapath of CryptoLight consumes similar power consumption to the CMOS 64-bit datapath of BTS.
-In this way, CryptoLight uses only 89\% of the power consumption of BTS to complete the same FHE operation.

-\textbf{Other FHE operations}.
-We also studied the latency and energy improvement of other FHE operations including KEYGEN, ENC, DEC, FADD, ADDCP, and MULTCP on CryptoLight in Figure~\ref{f:photo_cl_energy}.
-Since these FHE operations do not involve KS, the latency improvement of these FHE operations achieved by CryptoLight is not as significant as those of FMUL, FROT and FBOT.
-On average, CryptoLight reduces the latency of these FHE operations by $88\%$ over BTS.
-ENC, ADDCP, and MULCP still invoke (i)NTT kernels, so their latency improvement is still high, as shown in Figure~\ref{f:fhe_perf_other}.
-Moreover, the 512-bit photonic datapath also helps the FADD operation performing a modular addition between two polynomials.
-Again, because other FHE operations has no KS primtive, compared to BTS, as Figure~\ref{f:fhe_energy_other} highlights, CryptoLight reduces the energy consumption of these FHE operations by 91\% on average.